dalzuga/shell-v2/README.md

-# Simple Shell
+# Shell v2 - an upgrade to Simple Shell

-A simple UNIX shell written in C.
+An upgrade to the simple UNIX shell written in C.

 # Compile